bkins/TimeSince/TimeSince/README.md

 - Low Priority

   - Remove hard coded RowHeight in the EventsListView in the MainPage.
 This should grow based on the size of the controls within it.
-  - Change Splash Screen, but how?!
+  - Change Splash Screen
+    - Is this needed?
+    - What would a better one look like?

 - Done
   - ~~App crashes on my device when scrolling on the MainPage~~